 LLCU International Film Night

 Films in different languages (with English subtitles) and on different topics will be screened throughout the academic year.
-The screenings take place on Thursday evenings, are open to Queen’s students and Kingston community and the admittance is free!
+The screenings take place on Thursday evenings, are open to Queen’s students and the Kingston community and the admittance is free!

 Queen's library has an extensive collection of texts relating to the study of languages, literatures and cultures.
 Dictionaries and encyclopedias are located in the Reference section of the Stauffer Library.